-- A minimum points score of 50 across a student's best 8 GCSEs results.
-The point's value for each of the 8 grades is derived from the numerical results of the GCSE.
+- A minimum points score of 52 across a student's best 8 GCSEs results.
+The points value for each of the 8 grades is derived from the numerical results of the GCSE.
 (For example 9=9, 8=8, 7=7, etc).
 (A short course GCSE in Religious Studies, taken in Year 10, at grade 7 or above would count as a full GCSE).
-Other short course GCSEs do not count towards the full GCSE requirements.) - Mathematics and English Language GCSE each at grade 5 or above.
+Other short course GCSEs do not count towards the full GCSE requirements.) iGCSEs will be treated as equivalent to GCSEs. - Mathematics and English Language GCSE each at grade 5 or above.

-Pupils who were in receipt of Pupil Premium (Ever 6) in Year 11 (internal or external and including for the avoidance of doubt looked after children and previously looked after children, including those who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted to be given equal first priority in admission arrangements, alongside LAC) who have failed to meet the general Sixth Form entry criteria will have their applications reviewed by an admissions panel made up of at least three members of senior staff and a place will be offered if they have met the minimum entry requirements for their chosen subjects as set out in the Sixth Form Prospectus.
+Pupils who were in receipt of Pupil Premium (Ever 6) in Year 11 who have failed to meet the general Sixth Form entry criteria will have their applications considered by an admissions panel.
+This panel will be made up of at least three members of senior staff.
+If they have met the minimum entry requirements for their chosen subjects (listed below) a place will be offered.